-Singapore PM: Last will of Lee Kuan Yew ‘troubling’
+Singapore leader hits back at siblings over father’s will

 He shared a series of email exchanges and said that his father “had the impression that the new will would change only the division of shares, with the result that each child would have an equal share, just like in the first will.”

 “Yet, the last will that LSF and her law firm prepared and got Mr. Lee to sign went beyond that,” he added.
-LSF refers to Lee Suet Fern.
+LSF refers to Lee Suet Fern, the brother’s wife.

 The prime minister added that he has shared these suspicions with a government committee, which is in the process of “establishing what Mr. Lee Kuan Yew’s thinking and wishes were in relation to the house.”

-The house, which was built on prime land in the city-state, appears to be the center of a feud that broke Tuesday between the prime minister and his two younger siblings.

-But the feud is laced with disturbing accusations of extralegal bullying and nepotism, compelling the prominent family’s second son, business executive Lee Hsien Yang, to leave Singapore “for the foreseeable future.”
+The siblings, Lee Hsien Yang and his sister Dr. Lee Wei Ling, said in the statement “we feel big brother omnipresent.”
+They also alleged the prime minister was grooming his son for a political career, an allegation Lee called “absurd.”
+His son, Li Hongyi, who works as a consultant for a government agency, said on Facebook he has no interest in politics.

+Such accusations aired in public against the city-state’s top leader are extremely rare.
+Since taking power in 2004, Lee Hsien Loong has sued critics for defamation and won.

-A self-proclaimed authoritarian, Lee Kuan Yew led Singapore with an iron grip for more than three decades and is credited with transforming the resource poor island into a wealthy bustling financial hub with low crime and almost zero corruption.
+His father, a self-proclaimed authoritarian, led Singapore with an iron grip for more than three decades and is credited with transforming the resource poor island into a wealthy bustling financial hub with low crime and almost zero corruption.

+The prime minister said his father had made six prior wills.
+While the demolition clause was present in the first to fourth wills, it was absent in the fifth and sixth wills, Lee said.
+It reappeared in the seventh will, which was his last.

+Lee claims that he and his sister, a well-known neurosurgeon, were not consulted in the amendment process.